The College of Fine Arts prepares passionate, spiritual leaders for careers and service in the fine arts.

 Purchase tickets for Fine Arts productions

-Attend theatre and music productions presented by the North Central College of Fine Arts, including Anne of Green Gables and Choral Classics!
+Attend theatre and music productions presented by the North Central College of Fine Arts, including The Miracle Worker and Choral Classics!

 SCHOOL OF MUSIC AND THEATRE